 - Foil: In a more tragic example, Davy Jones and Calypso whilst in Tia Dalma's body.
 Davy Jones is a Humanoid Abomination, abandons all emotions and develops a convincing range of reactions, both facial and verbal; and takes delight in putting the lost souls he captures through torment and pain.
 Tia Dalma, however, has retained all her emotions, will not hesitate to help those in need, and does not require a steep price in return.

-- Forbidden Zone: The island of the Peligostos.
+- Forbidden Zone: The island of the Pelegostos.
 They make the most delicious long pork.
 Their ride dumps Will overboard to get there.

 - When Tia Dalma tells the tale of how Davy Jones fell in love with a woman, Gibbs says that he heard a different version of the tale in which Jones fell in love with the sea.
 Tia Dalma says that they are two versions of the same story and both are true.
-Turns out that he fell in love with a sea goddess.
+Also while Jack is shown shop-lifting from her hut, there's a music box amongst her trinkets, that's matching the one Davy Jones has.
+Turns out that she's the sea goddess Jones fell in love with.

-- The Peligostos are convinced Jack is a god bound in human form, and want to release him.
+- The Pelegostos are convinced Jack is a god bound in human form, and want to release him.
 As it turns out, their idea isn't that far-fetched...